stleerh/documents/blogs/dns_tracking/dns_tracking.md

 leveraged tracepoint hooks associated with DNS resolution processes, specifically the `tracepoint/net/net_dev_queue` tracepoint.
-Then we parse the DNS header to determine if it is a query or a response, attempt to correlate the query or response for specific DNS transaction, and then record the elapsed time to compute DNS latency.
-Further, DNS network flows are enriched to include fields, viz.
-DNS Id, DNS latency and DNS response codes to help build graphs with aggregated DNS statistics and to help filtering on specific fields in the Network Observability console.
+Then we parse the DNS header to determine if it is a query or a response, attempt to correlate the query or response with a specific DNS transaction, and then record the elapsed time to compute DNS latency.
+Furthermore, DNS network flows are enriched with DNS-related fields (id, latency and response codes) to help build graphs with aggregated DNS statistics and to help filtering on specific fields for display in the Network Observability console.

 ## Potential Use Cases